RasmusJensen96/WS/_posts/2020-06-24-volatility-modelling-r.md

 investing.
-The so-called value-at-risk increases significantly when volatility increases, hence it of great importance to the investor to determine whether the probability of large returns, is worth the associated risk for large losses.
+The so-called value-at-risk increases significantly when volatility increases, hence it of great importance to the investor to determine whether the probability of large returns, is worth the associated risk of large losses.

 ## GAS(1,1)-model

-The GAS-model here is based on mean modelling, with time-varying
-parameters: we will attempt to model the VIX-volatility indicators conditional
+The GAS-model here is a time-varying parameter mean-model: we will attempt to model the conditional mean of the VIX-volatility indicator
-mean:

 ``` r
 VIX = getSymbols("^VIX", auto.assign = FALSE,from = "2007-01-01", to = "2011-01-01")